Matt Starr (visual artist)

-Matt Starr is an American visual artist, poet, conceptual comedian, and experimental filmmaker known for his provocative viral works.
+Matt Starr is an American artist, poet, conceptual comedian, and experimental filmmaker known for his provocative viral works.

 Early life

-Starr obtained his BFA in studio art and a minor in Swahili from the University of Indiana.
+Starr obtained his BFA in studio art and a minor in Swahili from the Indiana University.

 Art career

-In 2015 Starr created and marketed a line of clothing called "Babycore" inspired by outfits he wore during his early childhood.
+In 2015 Starr created a line of clothing called "Babycore" inspired by outfits he wore during his early childhood.
 This trend quickly went viral and inspired Jeremy Scott's Fall/Winter 2015 ready to wear collection and Miley Cyrus's BB Talk (2015) music video.

 In 2016 Starr enacted and documented the performance piece "Amazon Boy," which was included in the piece of "Art on Amazon" in the March 2020 issue of Art in America.